Geotab/sdk/src/software/guides/developing-addins.md

 > Referenced files must be publicly accessible via HTTPS and all hosted resources must be on a server that supports TLS 1.2 or higher.

-## Add-Inconfiguration files
+## Add-In configuration files

 Each Add-In created will have one configuration file.
-The configuration file is a JSON file ( [http://www.json.org](http://www.json.org)) of keys and values which describes the Add-In, who is responsible for it, what source code it contains, and a digital security signature.
+The configuration file is a JSON file ([http://www.json.org](http://www.json.org)) of keys and values which describes the Add-In, who is responsible for it, what source code it contains, and a digital security signature.

 ### Table 1 — Add-In configuration file keys/values